EY Case Interview: Format by Division, Sample Cases, and Prep Strategy (2026)

 Key differences by division:

-- EY-Parthenon: The most intensive process.
-Includes a written case, candidate-led live cases, and often a group case.
+• EY-Parthenon: Often the most strategy-heavy process.
+It may include a written case, candidate-led live cases, and group or presentation-style exercises.
 See the full breakdown in the EY-Parthenon guide.

 EY Consulting Case Format: What the Interviewer-Led Style Looks Like